TrinityEmulator/TrinityEmulator/README.md

 Before you can fully enjoy Trinity, you may want to install the Android-x86 image during system boot.
 Refer to our [wiki](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Guest-OS-Installation-Guide) for more detailed instructions.

 #### 2.2.
 Usages and Problem Resolving
 Use Trinity as you use your mobile phones.
 Trinity's guest OS is packed with [@OpenGApps](https://github.com/opengapps/opengapps), therefore you can install any apps from the Google Play Store we host, even ARM-based ones!
-For advanced developing and problem resolving techniques, refer to our [wiki](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Advanced-Usages).
+Other important notes are listed below.

+* For establishing `ADB` connection with Trinity, see [here](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Advanced-Usages#adb-connection).

-If Trinity freezes on certain machines (perhaps during your first boot without installation), see [here](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Advanced-Usages#shutdown-and-force-shutdown).
-If Trinity cannot start properly, send us the `log.txt` file in the root directory of the binary.
+* If Trinity freezes on certain machines (perhaps during your first boot without installation), see [here](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Advanced-Usages#shutdown-and-force-shutdown).

+* If Trinity cannot function properly after installation, see [here](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Advanced-Usages#formatting-the-disk).

+* If Trinity cannot start properly, send us the `log.txt` file in the root directory of the binary.

 #### 2.3.
 Result Reproducing